Ong123/Demo-Campaign-Smart-Contract/README.md

 # Demo-Campaign-Smart-Contract

 This project is use for CrowdFunding.
-User will create the camppaign & ask for the funding for their projects or Venture from a large number of people through thheis Decentralized Application.
+User will create the campaign & ask for the funding for their projects or Venture from a large number of people through thheis Decentralized Application.
 This project has two different contracts, one is for CampaignFactory $ second one is for Campaign.

 Campaign Factory contract will create new instances of Campaign contract & Campaign contract will allow you to do following mentioned Features:-